hitokiri-mata/katacoda-courses/kubernetes-serverless/knative/step3-deploy.md

 `kubectl create -f https://raw.githubusercontent.com/knative/docs/master/serving/samples/helloworld-go/service.yaml`{{execute}}

-At this point you might expect some resources such as Pods spinning up as part of this create.
+Confirm the service has been deployed.

 `kubectl get deployments,rs,pods,services`{{execute}}

+**DRAFT NOTE: The service is expected to start, but fails with a RevisionMissing and a http status 404 result.
+This is work in progress.
+If you see the solution email jonathan.johnson@dijure.com.**

-There is nothing there, and that is what should happen, since there has been no request to the service, there is no need for the service to consume any resources.
-The service   is there, and it can be seen with this command.
+The service is there, and it can be seen with these commands.

 `kubectl get ksvc helloworld-go`{{execute}}